Sheriff-A/Sudoku/README.md

 The puzzles are auto generated from scratch via the program.
 So take to the challenge.
 Solve and solve and solve and solve and... yeah, to your heart's content!
 :D

-### Upcoming features:
-- **Score Tracker**: The ability to record, save, load and increment your wins and losses across multiple game sessions.

-- **Save and Load**: The ability to locally save your sudoku game and load it to continue.
-This ought to help with those really tough ones.
-The real brain busters.

-- **Timer**: ... no pressure, just wanna see how fast you are (hehehe).
-- **Difficulty**: Different difficulty modes.
-Easy, Normal, Hard (...and Impossible?)